Their coronavirus vaccine candidate has made them billionaires. This modest German Turkish couple doesn’t own a car.

-“I was more than excited,” said Sahin, speaking to The Washington Post over video call from his home in the western German city of Mainz.
+“I was more than excited,” said Sahin, speaking to The Washington Post on a video call from his home in the western German city of Mainz.

 The interim results put the 55-year-old and his co-founder wife, Ozlem Tureci, in the front of the pack racing for a safe and effective vaccine.
 Global markets rallied, and stock soared for BioNTech — a small-by-pharma-industry-standards company that has yet to see a vaccine using its technology brought to market.
 For the corona-weary masses, it was a much-needed glimpse of a potential end in sight.